-They’ve just announced their new device, which this time is going to be a handheld.
+Analogue have just announced their new device, which will be the first handheld from this company.
 The Analogue Pocket promises to combine the hardware of the Game Boy, Game Boy Color and Game Boy Advance into one neat looking portrait mode handheld.

-If you’re wondering how they plan to scale images correctly on this 3.5″ display when the Game Boy has a resolution of 160×144 and the GBA has a resolution of 240×160, well they’ve taken the “kill a fly with a shotgun” approach and bundled an insanely high 1600×1440 resolution display in this thing.
+You may be wonder how they plan to scale images correctly on this 3.5″ display when the Game Boy has a resolution of 160×144 and the GBA has a resolution of 240×160.
+Well, they’ve taken the “kill a fly with a shotgun” approach and bundled an insanely high 1600×1440 resolution display in this thing.
 That means that Game Boy will scale exactly 10x and although the GBA can’t scale perfectly into this resolution, the super high pixel density should mean that it’ll look fantastic never the less.
 Alternatively they may choose to scale GBA 6x such that it occupies a 1440×960 portion of the display.

 I have no experience with Analogue products, so I can’t speak to the build quality of their past creations but I must admit the renders look beautiful. $200 is a big ask, but the offering definitely unique.
 I guess I’ll be $200 poorer in 2020.

 Check out their website for more info and images.